Tuberculosis (TB) Testing

 This blood test (ISGRA) is an alternative to traditional TB skin tests that require two office visits.

 The CDC recommends this test in place of a TB test for adults, but not along with.
-Since it’s a faster exam, it’s often the first choice of employers who need the most reliable results to verify employment.
+It’s often the first choice of employers who need the most reliable results to verify employment.
 If you’ve already been vaccinated for tuberculosis ( BCG Bacillus Calmette–Guérin) or you’ve had many prior TST tests, your clinician may recommend this test for a more accurate indication of infection.
 Reasons your clinician may recommend using the QuantiFERON Gold Plus Test over a TB skin test (TBT or PPD) include:

 A vybe clinician will draw blood and follow the lab’s instructions to ensure your blood sample reaches the lab in the proper time frame for an accurate read.